zenml-io/zenml/docs/book/developer-guide/advanced-concepts/materializer.md

 ## Basic Example

-Let's see how materialization work with a basic example.
+Let's see how materialization works with a basic example.
 Let's say you have a custom class called `MyObject` that flows between two steps in a pipeline:

 ```python